HuyTran0996/Marketplace-/front_end/README.md

 https://marketplace-front-end-2024.netlify.app

+# Backend server is deployed on Render with a free account, it may takes about 5 to 10 minutes to awake the server.

 # Login as a user

 You can create your own account, this app is just for learning purpose so you don't have to use a real email to be able to create a account